 ABSLAMCPL is a Singapore-incorporated investment management firm managing equity, fixed income and bespoke solutions for institutional and accredited investors who seek opportunities in Indian markets.
 The head office of ABSLAMCPL is located in Singapore.
 ABSLAMCPL is a wholly owned subsidiary of Aditya Birla Sun Life AMC Limited ("Aditya Birla") in India.
-Established in 1994, Aditya Birla is one of the India's leading fund asset managers, managing assets of over US\$ 34.50 billion as at December 31, 2022.
+Established in 1994, Aditya Birla is one of the India's leading fund asset managers, servicing around 7.98 million investor folios with a pan India presence across 290 plus locations and a total assets under management of US\$39.2 billion as of December 31, 2023.
 ABSLAMCPL together with its parent company have clients that are major financial institutions including banks and insurance companies, pension funds, sovereign funds, high net worth individuals, financial intermediaries and retail investors.
 ABSLAMCPL is not an affiliate of the Manager.
 However, Sun Life Financial Inc., the ultimate parent company of the Manager, owns 36.49% of ABSLAMCPL.